krishsheoran00-debug/LibraryManagementSystem/statement.md

 - **Library administrators**, who may review reports (overdue books, popular titles) to make purchasing or policy decisions.

-*(The current version is a single-user console tool for library staff;
-member self-service is a future enhancement.)*

 ## High-Level Features